World's most extreme wildlife encounters

 Expedition ships venture into the spectacular fjords and remote mining towns in the land of the midnight sun.

-Emperor penguin colonies in Antarctica and South Georgia and Falkland islands
+Penguin colonies in Antarctica and South Georgia and Falkland islands

-An encounter with emperor penguins and king penguins is guaranteed in Antarctica.
+An encounter with king penguins is a breathtaking experience in Antarctica.

-The Antarctic Peninsula is home to half of the world's emperor penguins.
-Amid the towering glaciers and shelves of ice the size of small cities, the sight of thousands of members of the largest penguin species is literally breathtaking.
+Amid the towering glaciers and shelves of ice the size of small cities, the sight of thousands of king penguins is breathtaking.

+Emperors maybe the biggest penguin species, but smaller king penguins steal the spotlight.
+Colorful glistening feathers around their neck and chest make them the most photogenic of all penguin species.

+Rugged South Georgia is home to the largest king penguin colony in the world.

 How to get there: Sail the remote bottom of the world on a 22-day voyage with G Adventures.
 Abundant land and sea outings and daily lectures complete this trip, starting in Montevideo, Uruguay, and ending in Ushuaia, Argentina.
 Price from about $9,670.